Ewing Sarcoma - Childhood and Adolescence: Introduction

 • Soft tissue.
 Previously included in the term “Ewing sarcoma family of tumors,” Ewing sarcoma is a tumor that can grow in the soft tissue outside of the bone.
 It is usually found in the thigh, pelvis, spine, chest wall, or foot.

-Older terms, such as peripheral primitive neuroectodermal tumor, Askin tumor (Ewing sarcoma of the chest wall), and extraosseous Ewing sarcoma (often combined in the term "Ewing sarcoma family of tumors"), refer to this same type of tumor.
+Older terms, such as peripheral primitive neuroectodermal tumor, Askin tumor (Ewing sarcoma of the chest wall), and extraosseous Ewing sarcoma (often combined with the term "Ewing sarcoma family of tumors"), refer to this same type of tumor.

 This section covers Ewing sarcoma diagnosed in children and young adults.
 For more information about Ewing sarcoma in adults, please read Cancer.Net's Guide to Bone Cancer.